 Here is what we used to make our “DAD” salt dough picture frame:

 We’ve provided shop-able ad links for your convenience in re-creating this salt dough picture frame; read our disclosure policy here.

 - 2/3 cup water

 - Reusable silicon baking mat (Buy here)

-How to make a salt dough picture frame:
+How to make a salt dough picture frame with Dad’s name:

-STEP FOUR: Pressing VERY gently, write children’s initials with metallic Sharpie on the letters where you will place their photos.
-(Lilu was able to do this herself after I demonstrated how lightly to touch the dough).
+Pressing VERY gently, write children’s initials with metallic Sharpie on the letters where you will place their photos.
+My oldest daughter was able to do this herself after I demonstrated how lightly to touch the dough.

 This was actually a lot easier to make than I expected and I LOVE how it turned out!
 My seven-year-old had so much fun making the dough and forming letters (hers actually looked better than mine!)
 My youngest had a blast watching and playing with a bit of the extra dough.